Haplogroup E-Z827: E-M81

-E-L19/V257's dominant sub-clade E-M81 is thought to have originated in the Near East of Africa 13,000 years ago and to have been spread by either Phoenicians or by Arabs, or an origin in the area of the northwest of Africa 7,000 years ago, however all Yfull members are M183 and have a TMRCA of just 4200 years ago.
+E-L19/V257's dominant sub-clade E-M81 is thought to have originated in the Near East of Africa 13,000 years ago and to have become dominant during Chartage's expansion or an origin in the area of the northwest of Africa 7,000 years ago, however all Yfull members are M183 and have a TMRCA of just 4200 years ago.

 E-M81 is the most common subclade of haplogroup E-L19/V257.
 It is concentrated in MENA, and is dominated by its E-M183 subclade.
 E-M183 is believed to have originated in the Near East or Northwest of Africa, and has an estimated age of 4200 ybp.

 Regional distribution for haplogroup E-M81.

 The E-M183 sub haplogroup reaches a mean frequency of 42% in North Africa.
 It decreases in frequency from 100% among some populations to approximately 28.6% to the east of this range in Egypt.
 The E-M81 subclade is predominant among North-African Berber speaking populations and Maghrebi Arabs.
 In Tunisia, it reached 100% frequency among a sample of Arabs from Zriba, 89.5% in Andalusians (Qalaat-al-Andalous) and 100% in Berbers from Chenini-Douiret, Jradou and Takrouna.
 It is generally found at frequencies around 45% in coastal cities of the Maghreb (Oran, Tunis, Algiers).

 It is also prevalent among other Berber populations and reaches frequency of 72.4% in Marrakesh Berbers, 80% in Mozabite, and 71% in Middle Atlas Berbers (Moyen).
 It also reaches high levels (77.8%) among the Tuareg population inhabiting the Sahara in Burkina Faso, near Gor it reaches a much lower frequency of 11.1% in the vicinity of Tanut in the Republic of Niger.